boostercloud/booster/docs/chapters/04_features.md

 #### Public key based authentication

-If the token issuer doesn't provide a jwksURI, you can also validate tokens against a known public key.
+If the token issuer doesn't provide a JWKS URI, you can also validate tokens against a known public key.
 One scenario where this is useful is when you're implementing your own authentication mechanism or you're issuing self-signed tokens.

-[!NOTE] If you need to handle private keys in production, consider using a [Key Management System](https://en.wikipedia.org/wiki/Key_management#Key_storage)).
+[!NOTE] If you need to handle private keys in production, consider using a KMS [(Key Management System)](https://en.wikipedia.org/wiki/Key_management#Key_storage)).
 These systems often provide API endpoints that let you encrypt/sign your JWT tokens without exposing the private keys.
 The public keys can be set in a `PublicKeyTokenVerifier` to automate verification.

 ```typescript
 config.tokenVerifiers = [